evakathie/ux-portfolio/projects/cookie-notices.md

 <p>For the evaluation of the qualitative questions I grouped similar responses in categories.
 I will only name the categories that were mentioned by at least 4 participants.</p>

 <ul>
-    <li><b>“Why do you find cookie notices annoying?”</b> (following a question if they find cookie notices annoying — 70% find them annoying or very annoying): Partial or total hiding of the web page was named as one of the factors by 17 participants (57%).
+    <li><strong>“Why do you find cookie notices annoying?”</strong> (following a question if they find cookie notices annoying — 70% find them annoying or very annoying): Partial or total hiding of the web page was named as one of the factors by 17 participants (57%).
 The second most frequent factor mentioned by 6 participants (20%) was that the notices distract them from the actual goal with which they enter the website.
 Four participants each (13%) were bothered by the impairment of finding information quickly and by the additional effort caused by the cookie notices.<br />
     <Quote quote="Because [. . . ] it is often hardly possible to refuse cookies or it’s made extremely difficult." />
     </li>
-    <li><b>“What do you think the goal of cookie notices is?”</b>: 16 participants (53%) stated that the cookie notices are intended to provide legal protection for website operators or to implement the law.
+    <li><strong>“What do you think the goal of cookie notices is?”</strong>: 16 participants (53%) stated that the cookie notices are intended to provide legal protection for website operators or to implement the law.
 12 participants (40%) stated that the cookie notices were intended to inform website users.
 4 participants (13%) stated that the aim of the cookie notices was to give users the opportunity to make decisions about their data.</li>
-    <li><b>“What do you think happens when you reject cookies on a website?”</b>: 13 participants (43%) answered that no data was collected and/ or no cookies were set.
+    <li><strong>“What do you think happens when you reject cookies on a website?”</strong>: 13 participants (43%) answered that no data was collected and/ or no cookies were set.
 6 respondents (20%) believed that the functionality of the website is limited by refusing cookies.
 5 participants (17%) believed that the website is no longer usable after rejecting cookies.</li>
 </ul>

 <h4>Summary of the study’s findings</h4>